farcasterxyz/hub-monorepo/packages/js/README.md

 A collection of Typescript classes and methods for easily creating Farcaster messages and interacting with Farcaster hubs over gRPC.

-TODO: explain what protobufs are, and what this package does under the hood
+TODO DOCS: explain what protobufs are, and what this package does under the hood

 ## Quickstart